China’s Enduring Landmark

 The best preserved and well-known section of the wall dates to the 14th through 17th centuries CE.
 Erected during the Ming dynasty (1368 – 1644 CE), the Great Wall served more as a psychological barrier for China instead of a physical one.

 While the beginnings of the wall date from the third century CE, there are many areas of the wall that predate this by hundreds of years.
 During the Warring States Period (475 – 221 BCE), China was divided into several individual kingdoms.
-It wasn’t until around 220 B.C., when Qin Shi Huangdi, became the first emperor of China that these kingdoms became unified.
-At that time, Qin had earlier fortifications removed, and several of the existing walls on the northern border merged into a single wall system that extended more than one-third of a mile.
+It wasn’t until around 220 BCE, when Qin Shi Huangdi, became the first emperor of China that these kingdoms became unified.
+At that time, Qin had earlier fortifications removed, and several of the existing walls on the northern border merged into a single wall system (Wan Li Chang Cheng, or 10,000 li-long wall) that extended more than one-third of a mile.
 It served to protect China from attacks from northern invaders.

 The wall is made primarily of stone and earth and ended up stretching from the China Sea port town of Shangaiguan to more than 3,000 miles west into Gansu province.
 Some areas of the wall overlapped to provide extra security.
 The wall’s base measures 15 to 50 feet, rises as high as 15 to 30 feet tall with ramparts 12 feet or higher and guard towers located at specific measured intervals on the wall.